0-8-4: Marvel Cinematic Universe tie-ins

 The titular weapon is powered by the Tesseract, the macguffin of the MCU films Captain America: The First Avenger (2011) and The Avengers (2012).
 The "0-8-4" was made by Hydra, a fictional organization that also appeared in Captain America: The First Avenger.
 It is stated in the episode that the last object of unknown origin that S.H.I.E.L.D. encountered was "a hammer", referring to Thor's weapon Mjolnir which Coulson discovered on Earth during the events of the film Thor (2011).
 Coulson also refers to Skye as a consultant, which is how S.H.I.E.L.D. classified Tony Stark during Iron Man 2 (2010), The Avengers, and the Marvel One-Shot short film The Consultant (2011).

 Release

 Broadcast

 "0-8-4" was first aired in the United States on ABC on October 1, 2013.
 It was aired alongside the US broadcast in Canada on CTV, while it was first aired in the United Kingdom on Channel 4 on October 4, 2013.
 It premiered on the Seven Network in Australia on October 2, 2013.

 Home media

 The episode, along with the rest of Agents of S.H.I.E.L.D.'s first season, was released on Blu-ray and DVD on September 9, 2014.
 Bonus features include behind-the-scenes featurettes, audio commentary, deleted scenes, and a blooper reel.
 On November 20, 2014, the episode became available for streaming on Netflix.
+On March 16, 2022, the episode became available for streaming on Disney+.